gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Furthermore, shoe size is not a measure you determine once and you’re good.
 In non-climbing shoes, manufacturers can use shoe size to describe the average foot length for which a shoe is deemed suitable, the length of the shoe’s inside cavity, or the length of the last the shoe was built on.
-Depending on which sizing system a manufacturer is building shoes in ‘natively,’ size conversions to other systems may also be off by small degrees.
+Depending on which sizing system (EU, UK, US…) a manufacturer is building shoes in ‘natively,’ size conversions to other systems may also be off by small degrees.

 In climbing shoes specifically, how your street shoe size relates to climbing shoe size varies *greatly* between brands.
+With climbing shoes being meant to fit much more snugly than a street shoe, a manufacturer could opt to make their shoe size accurately describe the shoe’s length.
+That means you need to get a smaller size to account for how much more tightly the shoe is supposed to fit.
+Instead, a manufacturer could try to make their shoe sizes relate more to the size of your foot, so you can choose your street shoe size for your climbing shoes.
+In that case, there is an inbuilt assumption how much tighter than a street shoe a climbing shoe ought to fit, and you will have to try whether your idea of a good fit is tighter or looser than theirs.

-Knowing that you got a great fit in one manufacturer’s EU size 40, another manufacturer’s shoes might fit you well 3 EU sizes (~2 UK/US sizes) off from that.
+Knowing that you got a great fit in one manufacturer’s EU size 40, another manufacturer’s shoes might easily give you that fit up to 3 EU sizes (~2 UK/US sizes) off from that.
-For building up your experience of fitting climbing shoes, you’ll do well thinking of shoe size in terms of which *size* of what *brand* gave you what *sort of fit*.
+For building up your experience of fitting climbing shoes, you’ll do well thinking of shoe size in terms of which *size* of what *brand* gave you *what sort of fit*.

 But in general, it almost always pays off to try on several sizes of a given model to really find the one that is best for you.